Documentation Index

 The problem

 Ghidra’s decompiler produces syntactically valid C, but it’s noisy.
 Negative numbers appear as unsigned hex, modulo operations are expanded into division chains, and undefined types litter the output.
 This noise wastes LLM tokens and can confuse the model.
+Kong runs four normalization passes on every function’s decompilation before sending it to the LLM.Normalization passes

 1. Negative literal recovery

-Ghidra often represents negative numbers as large unsigned values or with awkward + - syntax.
+Ghidra often represents negative numbers as large unsigned values or with awkward+ - syntax.

 Before:

-The transformation catches patterns like + -N and converts them to - N, making the code more readable.
++ -N and converts them to - N, making the code more readable.

 2. Modulo operation recovery

-Compilers optimize x % N into a division-multiply-subtract pattern.
+Compilers optimizex % N into a division-multiply-subtract pattern.
 Ghidra decompiles the optimized form, which obscures the original modulo:

 Before: